|

-We heard rumblings of Hurricane Larry about 5 days ahead of its forecasted arrival right over the Avalon Peninsula.
-As the week wore on it became more and more clear that we were right in the line of fire and the storm would make landfall near Long Harbor Placentia Bay as a Category 1 Hurricane late Friday night/Saturday morning.
-Unfortunately just in time for the opening day of Moose Hunting.
+We heard rumblings in the news of Hurricane Larry approximately five days ahead of its forecasted arrival over the Avalon Peninsula.
+As the week wore on it became more and more obvious that we were right in the line of fire.
+The storm would make landfall near Long Harbor, Placentia Bay as a Category 1 Hurricane late Friday night/Saturday morning.
+Unfortunately this was aligned perfectly in time for the opening day of Moose Hunting.

-We weren't so much worried about objects being damaged, but more importantly what damage they would do to Mark's or other people's property if they became airborne.
+We weren't so much worried about objects being damaged, but more importantly what damage they would do to French's or other people's property if they became airborne.

-After performing a few service calls Friday morning I then ran a few errands including filling propane tanks and gas cans.
-When I got home I started making preparations around our house.
-First I loaded up Dad's 16' enclosed trailer with the Argo and Bike to have a good amount of weight inside.
+After I got through my service calls Friday morning I ran a few pre-storm errands including filling our propane tanks and gas cans.
+When I got home I finished up storm preparations around our house.
+First I loaded up Dad's 16' enclosed trailer with the Project 6x6 and Project Foreman to have a good amount of weight inside.
 Both units were securely strapped down.

-I then backed up the trailer tight to my detached garage, the wind would be southerly hitting the rear wall of my garage.
-I left the trailer connected to my truck and blocked the trailer wheels front & rear on both sides.
+Next I backed the trailer tight to my garage, as the wind would be southerly hitting the rear wall of my garage.
+I left the trailer connected to my truck and chocked the trailer wheels front & rear on both sides.

 Next I started checking stuff outside the house and found a very loose outdoor light fixture on the patio.
-I quickly discovered the pancake box was improperly secured directly to the siding.
+I discovered the pancake box was improperly secured right over the siding.

 I reinstalled the light fixture and ran another bead of silicone sealant around the outer edge of the fixture.
 With that project complete I went on to touch up caulking on other outdoor fixtures, electrical boxes and doors.

-The hurricane force wind would be right on the back deck so I strapped the BBQ in place for safekeeping.
+The hurricane force wind would be right on the back deck so I strapped our Webber Barbeque in place for safekeeping.

-My garden gate would also be directly in the line of fire so I secured the latch with 1/4" through bolts, nuts and washers, and installed a temporary brace on bottom of the gate with 3.5" screws to prevent the gate from breaking loose.
+My garden gate would also be directly in the line of fire so I re-secured the latch with 1/4" bolts, nuts and washers, then installed a temporary brace on bottom of the gate with 3.5" screws to prevent it from breaking loose.

-By midnight the storm had arrived in force but the worst winds were forecasted for 3am.
-Thankfully it was a fast moving storm and dropped only 30mm rain.
+By midnight Larry arrived in force but the worst winds were forecasted to hit around 3am.
+Thankfully it was a fast moving storm and dropped just 30mm rain on the metro region.

-Around 2am I watched a crazy strong, long lasting gust (estimated at 145kph at the airport nearby) take out the beautiful tree at the end of our driveway.
-It was actually on the property of our neighbors Dan and Amanda but fell across our driveway.
+Around 2am I watched a crazy strong, sustained gust (estimated 145kph at nearby YYT) take out the beautiful tree at the end of our driveway.
+It was actually on the property of our neighbors Dan and Amanda but fell out across our driveway.

-The Olight Marauder 2 does an awesome job illuminating night time photos!
+The Olight Marauder 2 did an awesome job illuminating these night time photos!

 Sandra's Uncle Joe sent us some pictures from Southern Harbour which was also directly in the path of the storm.
 In addition to even stronger winds they had to deal with a 1.5m storm surge on top of high tide.

-The surge raised boats above the wharves, sent smaller boats inland, and carried storm debris across the main road through town rendering it impassable.
+The surge raised boats above the wharves, sent smaller boats inland, and pushed storm debris across the main road through town rendering it impassable.

 The next morning was still pretty windy but no more than a regular windy day here in Newfoundland.
-The tree with more than 3/4 of its roots destroyed was unsalvageable.
+Our tree with more than 3/4 of its roots destroyed was disappointingly unsalvageable.

 Some sections of Dan's fence came down taking with it their swing set.

-His rear fence was even worse and some siding was ripped from the rear of their house.
+His rear fence was even worse and they lost siding from the rear of their house.

-His neighbour fared a little worse as part of their roof was compromised.
+His neighbour fared a little worse as part of their roof was compromised by the unrelenting winds.

-Matt and Alyssa fared a little better only losing a few pieces of siding up high on the side of their 2 story home.
+Matt and Alyssa fared a little better only losing a few pieces of siding up high on the side of their two story home in Mount Pearl.

-Saturday afternoon Dan and I set to work dismantling the fallen tree to clear my driveway.
+Saturday afternoon Dan and I set to work dismantling the fallen tree to clear our driveway.

-I put my Husqvarna 550xp to work cutting up larger pieces for firewood.
+I put my Husqvarna 550xp chain saw to work, we cut up larger pieces for firewood and the rest cut to fit in the trucks to haul away later.
 We threw the remaining branches temporarily in the ditch so today's winds wouldn't carry them away.

-Later in the day Sandra and I ran some errands and surveyed storm damage along the way.
-The entire brick facade of Ian and Audrey's apartment building came crashing down damaging a number of vehicles.
+Later in the day Sandra and I ran some errands and surveyed some storm damage around town.
+The entire brick facade on one side of Ian and Audrey's apartment building came crashing down damaging a number of vehicles.

-Many vehicles in the city were damaged by wind blown debris.
+Many vehicles across the city were damaged by wind blown debris.

 Many poles cracked off while fallen trees took out even more power lines across the city at one point leaving 30,000 customers without power.